kpal002/Data-Analytics-Pipeline/README.md

 ## **Problem 2: Schema Design**

 In this part we create the SQL tables in a database like postgres, MYSQL, or SQLLite.
 First, check that you have installed postgres (or another db) on your computer.
-Then, create an empty database by running the following commands (sample commands for postgres):
+Then, create an empty database by running the following commands (sample commands for SQLLite):

 ````
-$ createdb dblp
+$ sqlite3 dblp.db
 ````
-To run queries in postgres, type:
+All the commands for creating tables are written in [createPubSchema.sql](https://github.com/kpal002/Data-Analytics-Pipelinne/blob/main/createPubSchema.sql).
+To run from the command line, run

 ````
-$ psql dblp
+$ .read createPubSchema.sql
 ````